-8) Drive All Blames in to One –
+8) Drive All Blames Into One –

 - It’s said that everything has a beginning, middle, and end, but when we start blaming and talking to ourselves, things seem to have a beginning, a middle, and no end.

-- Be grateful to everyone is about making peace with the aspects of ourselves that we have rejected.
+- Being grateful to everyone is about making peace with the aspects of ourselves we have rejected.
 By doing that, we also make peace with the people we dislike.
 More to the point, being around people we dislike is often a catalyst for making friends with ourselves.
 Thus, “Be grateful to everyone.”

 10) Overcoming Resistance –

-11) Taking Responsibility of Your Actions –
+11) Taking Responsibility for Your Actions –

-- Don’t transfer the ox’s load to the cow – We often pass our load to others instead of dealing with it ourselves and the thing is, it will keep coming back to us until we learn the lesson from it, which it had to teach us.
+- Don’t transfer the ox’s load to the cow – We often pass our load to others instead of dealing with it ourselves, and the thing is, it will keep coming back to us until we learn the lesson from it, which it had to teach us.

 12) Communication From the Heart –

-So Start Where You Are..
+So Start Where You Are.